Radish Seeds (Raphanus Sativus Seeds)

 According to TCM, it is believed that Radish Seeds (Raphanus Sativus Seeds) have the following health benefits:

 Radish Seeds (Raphanus Sativus Seeds) can promote digestion and dissipate Food Stagnation to promote the movement of qi and relieve distention.
 The herb can treat stomach-related diseases such as acid reflux and bad breath.
-For gastric and abdominal distension or pain caused by food retention and Qi Stagnation, Radish Seeds (Raphanus Sativus Seeds) are usually combined with other qi-moving and digestion-promoting herbs.
-For Food Stagnation complicated with Spleen Deficiency, it is combined with Spleen-invigorating and qi-tonifying herbs for both elimination and reinforcement.
+For gastric and abdominal distension or pain caused by food retention and Qi Stagnation, Radish Seeds (Raphanus Sativus Seeds) are usually combined with other qi moving and digestion promoting herbs.
+For Food Stagnation complicated with Spleen Deficiency, it is combined with Spleen-invigorating and qi tonifying herbs for both elimination and reinforcement.
 Hence, many people like to drink white radish and ginger soup after consuming a heavy meal.

 Not only can Radish Seeds (Raphanus Sativus Seeds) promote digestion, it can also direct qi downwards and resolve phlegm.
-There is a TCM quote that says: “Phlegm is stored in the Lung, but produced from the Spleen.”
+There is a TCM quote that says: “Phlegm is stored in the Lungs, but produced from the Spleen.”
 The herb can thus address cough and dyspnea with profuse sputum, oppression in chest with Food Stagnation, asthma and other related symptoms.